sa-uwu/Projects/Watermark Pipeline/README.md

 4. Configure **Throttling**:
    - **Rate** = x
    - **Burst** = Rate × 3 ✅ <br>
-5. Under **Quota**, specify the total number of requests a user can make within the selected time period (day, week, or month).
+5. Under **Quota**, specify the total number of requests to the api allowed within the selected time period (day, week, or month).